switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-18-04-lts.md

 # Software installation

 The OSM tile server stack is a collection of programs and libraries that work together to create a tile server.
 As so often with OpenStreetMap, there are many ways to achieve this goal and nearly all of the components have alternatives that have various specific advantages and disadvantages.
-This tutorial describes the most standard version that is also likely to be used on the main OpenStreetMap.org tile server when 18.04.1 is released.
+This tutorial describes the most standard version that is similar to that used on the main OpenStreetMap.org tile servers.

 It consists of 5 main components: mod_tile, renderd, mapnik, osm2pgsql and a postgresql/postgis database.
 Mod_tile is an apache module that serves cached tiles and decides which tiles need re-rendering - either because they are not yet cached or because they are outdated.
 Renderd provides a priority queueing system for rendering requests to manage and smooth out the load from rendering requests.
 Mapnik is the software library that does the actual rendering and is used by renderd.